MarcKaufmann/R-Coding/class1/pre-class1-message.md

 While I encourage the use of the Discourse Forum to ask questions of a technical nature (other issues are fine by email) since others may benefit from them, you can email me if you hit a problem with the setup (kaufmannm@ceu.edu) if you are unsure or unable to use Discourse.
 Please let me know if and when you find ambiguities that you are unsure about.

-See you all on Monday.
+See you all in class.

 Best,
 Marc